 Professional podcasting booths aren’t cheap.
-People will often rent out recording studios for hundreds or thousands of dollars just to record a single episode of a podcast – but the reality is that not all podcasters need to do this.
+People will often rent out recording studios for hundreds or thousands of dollars to record a single episode of a podcast – but the reality is that not all podcasters need to do this.

 After all, the beauty of podcasts is that nobody needs to see the recording set-up.

-So, if you can make your own podcasting booth at home for a fraction of the cost of a professional studio, then it’s a fantastic way to save money and still make a good-quality podcast.
+So, if you can make your podcasting booth at home for a fraction of the cost of a professional studio, it’s a fantastic way to save money and still make a good-quality podcast.

 Here are our top DIY podcasting booth ideas!